LandingEllipse/kitti3/README.md

 The name option provides the string identifier used to connect a user-defined i3wm keybinding to the Kitti3 instance.
-Specifically, Kitti3 will listen to i3wm IPC events and toggle the visibility of Kitty when it encounters the bindsym command `nop NAME` - hence the requirement to include a "no-op" bindsym declaration in your config.
+Specifically, Kitti3 will listen to i3wm IPC events and toggle the visibility of Kitty when it encounters the bindsym command `nop NAME` - hence the requirement to include a "no-op" bindsym declaration in your i3wm config.

 The name option value is also used internally to associate Kitti3 with the Kitty instance it manages (the latter is forwarded the argument `--name NAME`).
-For this reason it is worth ensuring that an instance name is chosen which is unlikely to collide with that of another application's window; maybe best to avoid the likes of `slack` or `discord`.
+For this reason it is worth ensuring that an instance name is chosen which is unlikely to collide with that of another application's window; it would be wise to avoid the likes of `slack` or `discord`.

 #### `-p, --position` (default: `RT`)
 The position option accepts a 2-char ID, which sets the Kitty window's location within